Whether you want to be active or relaxed, stay put or go further afield, there is so much to do:

 - sightseeing.
 The history and culture of Skye can be experienced in numerous places, including the Clan Donald Centre in nearby Armadale which has a small museum and comprehensive library, the Sabhal Mor Ostaig, Scotland's Gaelic college which is 10 minutes drive to the South or one of Skye's many museums, including the Museum of Island Life which has seven thatched cottages, recreating life on the island as it was in former times.
 Interesting castles to visit include Dunvegan, seat of the MacLeods for nearly 800 years, which is the oldest inhabited castle in the UK and is open to visitors all year round, Eilean Donan, just south of Kyle and numerous ruined castles, including the picturesque Dunsgaith Castle 20 minutes away in Tokavaig.

 - enjoying the food and drink.
-Our local bar and restaurant at the Eilean Donan hotel in Isle Ornsay is a mere 10 minutes walk away or for the true gourmet try Clare MacDonald's restaurant at Kinloch Loch, just 10 minutes drive away.
+Our local bar and restaurant at the Eilean Donan hotel in Isle Ornsay is a mere 10 minutes walk away or the cafe and shop at An Crubh are only 4 minutes drive.
+For the true gourmet try Clare MacDonald's restaurant at Kinloch Loch, just 10 minutes drive away.
 The famous Three Chimneys restaurant is a long drive but worth the trip for its stunning food.
 Or jump on a boat to the Old Forge at Inverie on Knoydart, the remotest pub on the British mainland, which serves fantastic fresh food at reasonable prices.
 Talisker is the island's only single malt distillery.
 For beer drinkers, there's the award winning range from the Isle of Skye Brewing Company, including Red and Black Cuillin and Blaven.